apache/openoffice-org/content/projects/native-lang.md

 Status		| Explanation
 ------------|-------------------------------------------------------------
+-			| No website available
-maintained	| This web site is localized and current, and the download links are localized and working. help wanted	| This website needs help and may be incomplete, outdated or unmaintained.
+maintained	| This website is localized and current, and the download links are localized and working. help wanted	| This website needs help and may be incomplete, outdated or unmaintained.
 If you can help, please e-mail the [localization mailing list][9] saying that you can volunteer for updating a specific website translation.

 <br />